-Penn National is dedicated to creating a positive and lasting impact on the environment and has launched sustainability initiatives, led by our Corporate and property-level operating teams and designated "Green Teams," at our 41 casinos, racetracks and resorts in 19 states throughout the United States.
+Penn National is dedicated to creating a positive and lasting impact on the environment and has launched sustainability initiatives, led by our Corporate and property-level operating teams and designated "Green Teams," at our 41 casinos,

 All three of Penn National's latest greenfield developments were certified as LEED® Gold or LEED® Silver by the U.S. Green Building Council.